18 Exercises That Show You Exactly What Muscles You Are Stretching

 9. Bend Forward

-Muscles highlighted: Work the hamstrings.
+Muscles targeted: Work the hamstrings.

 Begin this position with one foot in front of the other.
 Bring your hands to your hips and, keeping your back straight, begin to bend from the hips.
 Repeat with the other foot in front.